Support strong news coverage - Lagniappe Mobile

 Although I could explain in great detail why this case is legally pointless — the biggest reason being that nothing untrue was written — we have printed enough stories at this point about Baldwin County Commission President Chris “Doin’ the Right Thing” Elliott’s handling of his DUI last year for readers to understand exactly what he’s trying to accomplish.
 But seeing as this threat is coming from an elected official who ought to welcome honesty and openness, it got me thinking a little about exactly what Lagniappe does as a newspaper and what we believe this community wants and needs.

 When Lagniappe started almost 15 years ago, we were just trying to fill the gaps left by the Press-Register and other major media outlets.
 We were the “alternative” newspaper and as such typically tried to focus on stories we thought weren’t getting enough attention.
-Over time we were able to grow and devote more resources to some investigative reporting, and we did work I’m of which I’m very proud.
+Over time we were able to grow and devote more resources to some investigative reporting, and we did work of which I’m very proud.
 For example, we worked for six years on the cost issues associated with Mobile County’s indigent defense program before any other local media wrote or broadcast a word.
 And I’m pretty certain former Spanking Judge Herman Thomas wouldn’t have ever gone to trial or been disbarred without our coverage.
 There are many others.

 And even before the New Jersey ownership of the Press-Register fired most of its staff and rolled back to three days a week, we recognized a need in this community for tougher reporting that tried to keep elected officials on their toes.
 In broadcast media it’s rather common to crow over your product while newspapers generally let the work speak for itself.
 But maybe we’re too reticent to remind readers why they ought to be happy to have the kind of newspaper that’s not going to let a blowhard politician scare us away from getting to the truth.